Documenting a Menu with Serving Sizes

 • Form ID CACFP 90: Weekly Menu with Serving Sizes for One Age Group

 2. CACFP Operator-developed menus with serving sizes.
 CACFP Operators who choose to develop their own template must document the menu for each meal and snack served and the serving size of each food item for each age group served.
-Use the guidance on this web page, under Developing a Menu with Serving Sizes, to understand how to create an acceptable menu with serving sizes.
+Use the guidance in the Documentation Requirements section below to understand how to create an acceptable menu with serving sizes.

 3. MPRs.
-CACFP Operators that choose to continue to use an MPR to meet the requirement for a menu with serving sizes are only required to complete the two columns titled Name and Form of Food Used and Serving Size (for each age group served).
+CACFP Operators who choose to continue to use an MPR to meet the requirement for a menu with serving sizes are only required to complete the two columns titled Serving Size and Name and Form of Food Used (for each age group served).
 All other columns on the MPR are optional.
 The CNIPS includes the following MPR templates and instructions; however, CACFP Operators can also develop their own MPRs:

 • MPR—Child Care Centers: Form ID CACFP 28 (template) and 28A (instructions)